ibm-cloud-docs/watsonxdata/sqlserver_conn.md

 You can configure SQL Server  using one of the following methods:
 - `Create new connection` – If you select the `Create new connection` tab, refer to the [Create new connection - configuration details](/docs/watsonxdata?topic=watsonxdata-sqlserver_database#sqlserver_database1) table to provide configuration details.

-- `Import from catalog` – You can import connection details from an existing catalog in the IBM Cloud Pak for Data (CPD) platform.
+- `Import from catalog` – You can import connection details from an existing catalog in the data platform.
 If you select the `Import from catalog` tab, refer to the [Import from catalog - configuration details](/docs/watsonxdata?topic=watsonxdata-sqlserver_database#sqlserver_database2) table to provide configuration details.

-- `Import from project` – You can import connection details from an existing project in the CPD platform.
+- `Import from project` – You can import connection details from an existing project in the data platform.
 If you select `Import from project`, refer to the [Import from project - configuration details](/docs/watsonxdata?topic=watsonxdata-sqlserver_database#sqlserver_database3) table to provide configuration details.

-## Crete new connection - configuration details
+## Create new connection - configuration details
 {: #sqlserver_database1}

  | Field           | Description        |